How to Remove Unwanted Pet Hair from Laundry

 Get pet hair off clothes (and out of the washing machine)

-When washing, add 1/2 cup white vinegar to the machine’s rinse cycle.
+Another tip to get pet hair off clothes is to add 1/2 cup white vinegar to the machine’s rinse cycle when washing your items.
 This is especially helpful if you have lots of pet hair or lint stuck to your clothes.
 Like the pre-wash dryer cycle, this also helps relax fabrics and frees trapped hair.

 After you’ve run a pet-hair-heavy load, clean your washing machine by running an empty wash cycle.
 When the cycle is complete, wipe the entire machine down with a wet cloth to prevent leaving stray pet hair behind.